 |Fuel consumption, L/100 km (for Toyota Corona 1995)

 - The injection pump has become unusable.
 The breakdown is accompanied by a leak of gasoline into the crankcase and a breakdown of the connecting rod and piston group.
 The main signs are an increase in oil with a characteristic gasoline smell, twitching on the go, uneven work, frequent stops, speed is floating.
 You just need to replace the injection pump.

-- Stuck EGR valve system – outlet gas recirculation.
+- Stuck EGR valve system – exhaust gas recirculation.
 The reason is the formation of tar due to poor fuel.
 Symptoms are interruptions in speed, interruptions in the rhythm of the unit.
 The valve should be periodically cleaned or muted.

 - Rpm is lost, the engine stalls.
 Idle problems are treated by flushing the throttle valve module.
 You also need to clean the intake manifold.
 The air filter or fuel pump may have broken.